WebFiori/docs/database.md

 ```

 This table will be used to store basic information about contacts.
-We will look at how to actually create the table in the database later on.
+It will act as an interface between the application and the actual database table.

 ### Creating Database Class

-After creating tables as classes, we have to add them to an instance of the class [`Database`](https://webfiori.com/docs/webfiori/database/Database) which represents the actual database instance.
-WebFiori framework extends this class by adding extra functionality.
-The class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) will provide same functionality at which the class [`Database`](https://webfiori.com/docs/webfiori/database/Database) provides.
-For this reason, we will be extending the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB).
-Let's create new class inside the folder `app/database` and give it the name `TestingDatabase`.
+After creating tables as classes, developer have to add them to an instance of the class [`Database`](https://webfiori.com/docs/webfiori/database/Database) which represents the actual database instance.
+WebFiori framework have the class The class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) which adds extra functionality like the ability to automatically register multiple tables automatically.
+For this reason,the developer should use the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB).
+Assuming that the name of the database class is  `TestingDatabase`.

-The constructor of the class accepts one parameter which is the name of the connection that will be used by database instance.

 ``` php
 namespace app\database;